sivaps/lyft-motion-prediction-autonomous-vehicles/README.md

 <img src="./images/V1_model_diag.png" width="600">

-This model uses a *History Path Encoding Network* which encodes the path coordinates and creates a feature tensor.
-This network can be recurrent or not (if it is not recurrent the network is basically a CarNet).
-The graphical input is fed to the *Image Encoding Network*, a pre-trained convolutional neural network, which creates a feature map that can be processed by an attention layer (Bahdanau) or average pooled.
-Then this information is fed to the *Path Decoder Network*, a recurrent network that generates the next step coordinates.
-The generated coordinates are fed back to the network via the *History PAth Encoding Network*.
+The *History Path Encoding Network* is used in this model to encode the path coordinates and generate a feature tensor.
+This network can be recurrent or not (if not, the network is essentially a CarNet).
+The *Image Encoding Network*, a pre-trained convolutional neural network, receives the graphical input and generates a feature map that may be processed by an attention layer (Bahdanau) or average pooled.
+This data is then input into the *Path Decoder Network*, a recurrent network that calculates the next step coordinates.
+The *History PAth Encoding Network* feeds the created coordinates back into the network.
-This network was a short test, I latter decided in favor of the V2 model, however it has the capability of imitate a CarNet.
+This network was a quick test, and I eventually opted to go with the V2 model, although it can simulate a CarNet.

 ### Model V2

-The final model (and most succesfull of my tests) is the V2.
-It combines the concept of the SOPHIE net, with the possibility of using an external speed and acceleration estimation model (MRUV, from the spanish Movimiento Rectilineo Uniformemente Variado).
+The V2 is the final model (and the most successful of my experiments).
+It combines the SOPHIE net principle with the ability to use an external speed and acceleration estimate model (MRUV, which stands for Movimiento Rectilineo Uniformemente Variado in Spanish).

 <img src="./images/V2_model_diag.png" width="800">

-The history input is processed by the *History Path Encoding Network*, a recurrent neural network that processes all the history path and generates tensor of features.
-The history features are processed by an attention mechanism (or average pooling) before being fed to the *Path Decoder Network*.
-It was expected that the hidden state of this network could be used to initialize the hidden state of the *Path Decoder Network*, however this is bugged in TensorFlow (when working in graph mode).
+The *History Path Encoding Network*, a recurrent neural network that analyzes the whole history path and creates a tensor of features, processes the history input.
+Before being sent to the *Path Decoder Network*, the historical characteristics are processed by an attention mechanism (or average pooling).
+The hidden state of this network was anticipated to be utilized to establish the hidden state of the *Path Decoder Network*, but this is a defect in TensorFlow (when working in graph mode).
-The image input is processed by the *Image Encoding Network* just as in the model V1.
-The history and image features are concatenated and fed to the *Path Decoder Network*.
-The *Path Decoder Network* can also receive data from the *MRUV estimation model*, this block represents a neural network which analyses the feature tensor and tries to estimate the speed and acceleration of the agent.
-Then, at each predicted step, the *MRUV estimation model* feeds the *Path Decoder Network* the expected position of the agent if it where following a uniform linear path.
-The *MRUV estimation model* is trained along the path decoder network, using a simple speed and acceleration estimation based on the history path.
+The *picture Encoding Network*, like in model V1, processes the picture input.
+The picture and history characteristics are combined and supplied into the *Path Decoder Network*.
+The *Path Decoder Network* can also accept data from the *MRUV estimation model*, which is a neural network that analyzes the feature tensor and attempts to predict the agent's speed and acceleration.
+The *MRUV estimation model* then gives the *Path Decoder Network* the expected position of the agent if it were following a uniform linear path at each forecasted step.
+The *MRUV estimation model* is trained using a basic speed and acceleration estimation based on the past route along the path decoder network.

 # Code_Description